By: Amber A. Small

 It’s also incredibly important to make sure that you are keeping personal information of victims and defendants confidential, especially when they are classified as “protected persons.”
 In order to ensure you are being respectful of privacy interests, you should check to see if court documents should be filed under seal, or if the defendant or an involved party is a “protected person” who should be referred to by an altered name to protect their anonymity.
 Not only is this a smart way to ensure you are maintaining confidentiality, it’s a way to show your respect for others.

 Lastly, and this is something that is very simple and easy to remember – lock your computer when you leave your desk, and put your files away.
 This helps to ensure that no one without proper access is able to view the material you are working on, even accidentally.

 The amount of experience I have gained in my time at the United States Attorney’s Office through my Freudenheim Fellowship award, and the ways in which it has allowed me to put my legal education to use, has been very rewarding.
 And although I won’t be able to tell you more about it, I am looking forward to the new projects I’ll be working on as I finish out my last few weeks as a Law Clerk.

 Placement: United States Attorney’s Office, Western District of New York

 Location: Buffalo, NY

-One Important lesson that I have learned: “One important lesson I have learned from this fellowship is the value of practical, hands-on legal experience!”
+One important lesson I have learned from this fellowship: “One important lesson I have learned from this fellowship is the value of practical, hands-on legal experience!”